gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **Environment Variable**: `TERRAGRUNT_DOWNLOAD`<br/>
 **Requires an argument**: `--terragrunt-download-dir /path/to/dir-to-download-terraform-code`<br/>

-The path where to download Terraform code when using [remote Terraform configurations](https://blog.gruntwork.io/terragrunt-how-to-keep-your-terraform-code-dry-and-maintainable-f61ae06959d8).
+The path where to download OpenTofu/Terraform code when using [remote OpenTofu/Terraform configurations](https://blog.gruntwork.io/terragrunt-how-to-keep-your-terraform-code-dry-and-maintainable-f61ae06959d8).
 Default is `.terragrunt-cache` in the working directory.
 We recommend adding this folder to your `.gitignore`.